ZissisM/EnergyCrisis/README.md

  * Multivariate_EDF4.do: Generates the multivariate regression table of the vulnerability metric against each energy share, as shown in EDF Figure 5.

  * SINeighbors.do: Generates country specific robustness checks including neighbor countries' load and IRE generation.

+ * Yearlong_SI.do: All the code needed to clean, format, analyze, and produce the SI figures replicating Figure 3 using supplemental data involving an entire year (November 2020-November 2021).

  **Cleaning Code**